Company logo | Codica

 Impact Personal Training is a progressive web app the Codica team has built from scratch.
 It is a complex fitness app created to help people simplify their training.
 Thanks to the cross-platform nature, this PWA solution allows users to quickly access their training sessions, track their performance in charts, and create nutrition programs on their smartphones and desktops.
 Here’s a short showcase of how it works:

-Product discovery process
+Step 1: Product discovery

 This is the most crucial point in the whole strategy development timeline.
 Notably, there are various names for this stage, including the product discovery process that we conduct at Codica.